cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * keyUsage.
 The 'KeyUsage' BIT STRING is interpreted as an unsigned integer n in network byte order and encoded as a CBOR int.

-* extKeyUsage. extensionValue is encoded as an array of ints or relativeOID where each ints or relativeOID encodes a key usage purpose (see {{EKU}} for registered ints).
+* extKeyUsage. extensionValue is encoded as an array of CBOR ints (see {{EKU}}) or CBOR OID tags where each ints or OID tag encodes a key usage purpose.
 If the array contains a single item, the array is omitted.

 ~~~~~~~~~~~
-   extensionValue = [ * int / relativeOID ] / int / relativeOID
+   extensionValue = [ * int / OID ] / int / OID
 ~~~~~~~~~~~

 * subjectAltName. extensionValue is encoded as an \[ * ( int, any ) \] array where each (int, any) pair encodes a general name (see {{SAN}}).
 If subjectAltName contains exactly one dNSName, the array and the int are omitted and extensionValue is the dNSName encoded as a CBOR text string.